rv452njit/webdev-rv452njit/readme.md

 ## Test Instruction

-1. npm run test or npx playwright test
+* npm run test or npx playwright test

+## Managing the Local Development Server
+You will need to start the local development server with the following command:

-2. Run the webserver "npm run start" will run "node index.js"
+* Run the webserver "npm run start" will run "node index.js"

+Once the server starts then open your web browser to localhost:3000 to view the web page.